 We finished with macarons from Claire Becker’s Les Macarons Duverger.
 They must have been good, as they disappeared before I had a chance to grab a single one, as did Sweet Temptations Yvan Valentin’s apricot tarts.
 But I knew about Michèle La Porta’s Starlette Cake (TM), the secret-recipe-cake-that-does-not-make-you-fat, so I started my evening with it.

 It’s easy to guess that the wines served were French.
 Winesellers Ltd. sent over cases of Tortoise Creek 2011 Sauvignon Blanc, a wine from the Côtes de Gascogne, and Tortoise Creek 2011 Pinot Noir from the Pays d’Oc.
 And I couldn’t resist bringing my saber to open a Besserat de Bellefon Brut NV bottle of Champagne to start the evening.

 The strict definition of “The Gastronomic Meal of the French” is commencing with “an apéritif (drinks before the meal) and ending with liqueurs, containing in between at least four successive courses, namely a starter, fish and/or meat with vegetables, cheese and dessert.”
-Jacques Cardin Cognac, distributed by Sydney Frank Importing, was the final French touch.
+Jacques Cardin Cognac, distributed by Sidney Frank Importing, was the final French touch.